Kim Poulsen: Silkeborg

 On 8 December 2014, Poulsen was hired as a new head coach in Silkeborg IF and signed a two-year contract.
 With the club struggling in the Superliga, he stated that he was no witch doctor but was optimistic in his mission to save Silkeborg from relegation.
 Despite his efforts, the clubsuffered relegation following the 2014–15 season.
 On 30 September 2015, Poulsen was dismissed by Silkeborg with the side placed 8th in the Danish second tier table.
 Poulsen was succeeded by Peter Sørensen.

 Tanzania and Sønderborg

 On 1 March 2016, Poulsen was hired as head of national football development for the Tanzania national team, which he described as a "dream job".

 After two years in Tanzania, Poulsen returned to Denmark and his hometown of Sønderborg where he was appointed manager of FC Sønderborg on a three-year contract.

-In Februaty 2021 Poulsen resigned from his position at Sønderborg in order to take up the job as manager of the Tanzania national team once again.
+In February 2021 Poulsen resigned from his position at Sønderborg in order to take up the job as manager of the Tanzania national team once again.